reykboerner/diusst/README.md

 Collaborators: Romain Fiévet, Jan O. Haerter

 We gratefully acknowledge Peter Minnett for providing meteorological and oceanographic data sets from the MOCE-5 cruise contained in this repository.
 The development and deployment of the instruments used during the cruise was funded by NASA.

+I would further like to thank Peter Ditlevsen for co-supervising this project and Gorm G. Jensen for helpful discussions.